05 – Toe movement – left foot forward (Hidari ashi yubi undō)¶

 Description¶

-The practitioner takes a short step forward with the left foot and stands in a stable position with upright posture.
+The practitioner takes a short step forward with the left foot and stands stably with an upright posture.

 The movement is performed with the toes of the front foot and alternates between two positions:

-- The four smaller toes are lifted while the big toe remains in contact
+- the four smaller toes are lifted while the big toe remains in contact with the floor

-The movement is performed in a controlled manner, following the count, without movement in the upper body.
+The movement is performed in a controlled manner in time with the count, without any other movement in the upper body.

 Purpose¶